Tenoroc Public Use Area

-Tenoroc is a gateway site for the Great Florida Birding Trail and offers excellent birding opportunities.
+Tenoroc offers excellent birding opportunities.
 Numerous lakes attract wading birds, waterfowl and raptors.
 Songbirds pause here during spring and fall migrations.
 Nesting osprey are common in the spring and one of the state's largest wading bird colonies of snowy egret, white ibis and anhinga may be seen from the south end of the Blue Loop Trail.
-Two man-made wetlands provide wildlife viewing opportunities.
+Two man-made wetlands also provide wildlife viewing opportunities.

 Tenoroc is nationally noted for largemouth bass and provides excellent fishing for bluegill, redear sunfish, black crappie and several varieties of catfish.
 With 29 lakes ranging in size from five to 242 acres, Tenoroc provides quality public fishing.
 Special opportunities are available for children and physically-challenged anglers.
 Bank fishing access as well as fishing piers, platforms and boardwalks are provided on many lakes.